 12/1/2012 - Theodore Barrett, MD

-The diagnosis is generally obvious but should prompt a thorough vaginal examination to determine the extent of the lesion and the presence of any possible associated lacerations.
-The hematoma may be located at the vulva, may track into the vagina or may expand into the retroperitoneal space or abdominal cavity.
-In the latter case, blood loss can be concealed leading to hemodynamic instability if not recognized and addressed promptly.
+The diagnosis is generally obvious, but should prompt a thorough vaginal examination to determine the extent of the lesion and the presence of any possible associated lacerations.
+The hematoma may be located at the vulva, may track into the vagina, or may expand into the retroperitoneal space or abdominal cavity.
+In these scenarios, blood loss can be concealed leading to hemodynamic instability if not recognized and addressed promptly.
+Rectal pain with minimal vulvar visualization of a hematoma may be a sign of retroperitoneal bleeding.
 Clot formation can cause pressure necrosis and skin rupture resulting in life threatening hemorrhage.
 Imaging studies can help define the dimensions of the hematoma in situations where physical examination is insufficient.
 Vital signs and symptoms of hypovolemia should be monitored more frequently in situations where concealed bleeding is suspected.
 Failure to recognize on-going retroperitoneal bleeding can be fatal.

 Successful management depends on prompt recognition.
 In some situations, the clot may provide sufficient pressure to tamponade bleeding vessels.
 If the hematoma is not acutely expanding, conservative measures such as ice packs, observation, pain management and bladder drainage may be all that is necessary.
 In situations where there is an acutely expanding hematoma or a concealed hemorrhage is suspected, more aggressive management is required.
-The patient’s Input and Output (I and O) should be closely monitored, intravenous access should be maintained in case fluid resuscitation or blood transfusion is required, and the other members of the healthcare team (e.g. Operating Room and Anesthesia personnel) should be notified.
-Surgical management includes prophylactic antibiotic administration, evacuation of the hematoma, identification and ligation of the bleeding vessels and repair of the cavity defect left from the evacuated hematoma.
+The patient’s fluid input and output should be closely monitored, intravenous access should be maintained in case fluid resuscitation or blood transfusion is required, and the other members of the healthcare team (e.g. Operating Room and Anesthesia personnel) should be notified.
+Surgical management includes prophylactic antibiotic administration, evacuation of the hematoma, identification and ligation of the bleeding vessels, and repair of the cavity defect left from the evacuated hematoma.
 Artery embolization has been used successfully to manage on-going hemorrhage in situations where bleeding is not controlled with conventional surgical techniques.